-This healthy, homemade pancake mix makes it easy to serve up fresh pancakes in the morning.
+This delicious homemade pancake mix makes it easy to serve up fresh pancakes in the morning.
 (Or dinner!)
-What’s more, you can easily make them dairy or gluten-free.
+Dairy-free and gluten-free options.

 We eat a lot of pancakes at our house.
 Usually once or twice a week.
 Which is why it’s so important that they are not only nutritious but also easy to make!